Kinwun Mingyi U Kaung

-Kinwun Mingyi U Kaung, Duke of Lekaing C.S.I. (ကင်းဝန်မင်းကြီး ဦးကောင်း, also spelt U Gaung; 3 February 1822 – 30 June 1908) was a chief minister during the reigns of King Mindon and Thibaw, as well as a colonial civil servant.
+Kinwun Mingyi U Kaung, Duke of Lekaing C.S.I. (ကင်းဝန်မင်းကြီး ဦးကောင်း, also spelt U Gaung; 3 February 1822 – 30 June 1908) was a Burmese chief minister during the reigns of King Mindon and Thibaw, as well as a colonial civil servant.
 He attempted to westernise the Burmese kingdom's existing bureaucracy into a more democratic system.
 Because of such attempts to do so, he was accused by many as decoy to have allowed Britain to win the Third Anglo-Burmese War.

 Background

-Kinwon Mingyi was born Maung Chin (မောင်ချင်း) on 3 February 1822 (Sunday, 12th waxing of Tabodwe 1183 ME) in Madaingbin village (in the Lower Chindwin district).
+U Kaung was born Maung Chin (မောင်ချင်း) on 3 February 1822 (Sunday, 12th waxing of Tabodwe 1183 ME) in Madaingbin village (in the Lower Chindwin district).
 His father U Hmo was a foot soldier in the Natshinywe Infantry Regiment.
 As was customary tradition, he was destined to follow the footsteps of his father.
 However, he escaped conscription by ordaining as a Buddhist monk and was given the Dharma name Āloka (အာလောက).
 He moved to Amarapura and lived at Bagaya Monastery, the monastery of the Bagaya Sayadaw, then the Supreme Patriarch of the Konbaung dynasty.
 He was also schooled at a college led by U Yanwe, who eventually became the chief minister of King Mindon with the title Pakan Mingyi.
 He disrobed and returned to the laity at the age of 25.